Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Introduction

-While the results in \citet{maguluri2018optimal, maguluri2016heavy} assume i.i.d arrivals, it is known that real data centers experience short bursts of high traffic and other patterns.
-The focus of this paper is to consider more general arrivals in an input queued switch, and we focus on arrivals that are modulated by a Markov chain.
-It is known that in a continuous-time setting, a Markovian arrival process approximates any marked point process to an arbitrary degree of accuracy \citet{asmussen1993marked}.
-Even though we will consider a discrete-time model, this result suggests that a Markovian arrival process can model a rich class of arrival patterns.
+The key limitation of the work in \cite{maguluri2018optimal,maguluri2016heavy} is that it assumes that the arrivals are according to an i.i.d. process.
+However, it is known that real data centers experience short bursts of high traffic \cite{datacenter_traffic}.
+The focus of this paper, therefore, is to consider arrivals that are modulated by a Markov chain, which can model a rich class of arrival patterns.
+For instance, in a continuous-time setting, it is known that a Markovian arrival process approximates any marked point process to an arbitrary degree of accuracy \cite{asmussen1993marked}.